iExecBlockchainComputing/documentation-tools/tools/dataProtector/dataProtectorCore/processProtectedData.md

 Service (ENS) address `prod-v8-bellecour.main.pools.iexec.eth`.
 This is the default workerpool for running confidential computations on the iExec platform.

-If you do not specify a workerpool preference, 0x0000000000000000000000000000000000000000 represents any randomly available workerpool.
+If you don't specify a workerpool preference, 0x0000000000000000000000000000000000000000 represents any randomly available workerpool.